Sellorio/mega-macro/README.md

 does the following:

 1. `#showtooltip` as source for icon and tooltip always when present
-2. the spell/item/toy that will be cast will have its icon _and tooltip_ used
+2. The spell/item/toy that will be cast will have its icon _and tooltip_ used
+3. You can make the icon setting be the fallback icon to display
-3. if no spell/item/toy will be used, picks the first spell/item/toy in the macro and shows that
+4. If no spell/item/toy/icon will be used, picks the first spell/item/toy in the macro and shows that

 Number 3 is the kicker here.
 This means if you are a healer and have heal-safe macros like this one: